 Are the practical aspects of studies at Masaryk University available?

-Yes, see the practicalities section.
+Yes, see the International Student Guide.

 Yes, except for students with EU citizenship.

-When does the courses registration happen?
+When does course registration happen?

 Who pays the accommodation deposit?

 Yes, but the codes will be given to students after taking a placement test in Brno.
-As students do not know which group they will be placed into, they cannot register for the course before the arrival.
+As students do not know which group they will be placed into, they cannot register for the course before arrival.

-Which grading system Masaryk University work with?
+Which grading system does Masaryk University work with?